michielvha/edgectl/readme.md

 - Auto Create an edge cloud kubernetes cluster powered by rke2
     - Fetch & Add kubeconfig file to current context
-    - Auto setup ArgoCD - Add helmchart to directory on host with rke2 helm integration
+    - Auto setup ArgoCD - Add helm chart to directory on host with rke2 helm integration
     - Automated lifecycle management of edge cloud
 - Use Cobra for cli